She Was Hot

 "She Was Hot" is a song by the English rock band the Rolling Stones from their 1983 album Undercover.

 Recording on "She Was Hot" first began in late 1982.
 Written by Mick Jagger and Keith Richards, the song is a traditional rock 'n' roll number from the band.
 The song is notable as both original Rolling Stones pianist Ian Stewart and pianist Chuck Leavell perform on the recording.

 "She Was Hot" was released as the second single from the album in late January 1984.
-The B-side to the single was an Emotional Rescue outtake, "I Think I'm Going Mad."
-The single did not perform well, reaching only number 44 on the U.S. Charts and number 42 on the U.K. Charts.
+The B-side to the single was an Emotional Rescue outtake, "I Think I'm Going Mad" which reached #50 on the US Mainstream Rock chart.
+The single reached number 44 on the US Charts, number 52 on the US Cash Box charts, and number 42 on the UK Charts.

 Cash Box said that "with the band at its raunchy best, Jagger serves up a string of brief vignettes, all with pretty much the same story line.
 Hot on the 'pleasure trail,' he's 'taking passion where you find it' and providing colorful detail in the play-by-play action reports which comprise the choruses."

 A memorable music video was produced for the song, featuring actress Anita Morris who semi-comically tempts each member of the band.
-The version of the song used in the video includes an extra three-line verse at the 32 second mark which has never been included in any commercial release of the song.
+The version of the song used in the video includes an extra three-line verse at the 32-second mark which has never been included in any commercial release of the song.
 The audio is also noticeably sped up in the video by approximately eight percent or a 1.3 semitone increase in pitch.
-As with its predecessor, "Undercover of the Night," the music video for "She Was Hot" was directed by Julien Temple, and was also edited for broadcast on MTV.
+As with its predecessor, "Undercover of the Night", the music video for "She Was Hot" was directed by Julien Temple, and was also edited for broadcast on MTV.